linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 ## Create 1 Ansible Control Node and 4 Managed Nodes

-### Create 5 Linodes using the Linode-CLI utility.
+### Create 5 Linodes Using the Linode-CLI Utility.
 On your local machine, Set up an environment variable which is used in the for loop to create the 5 Linodes.
 Please substitute `yourrootpassword` for a secure password as this is used as the root password for all your newly created Linodes.

     pass=yourrootpassword